Pieter Bruegel the Elder: Peasants

-Pieter Bruegel specialized in genre paintings populated by peasants, often with a landscape element, though he also painted religious works.
+Pieter Bruegel specialised in genre paintings populated by peasants, often with a landscape element, though he also painted religious works.
 Making the life and manners of peasants the main focus of a work was rare in painting in Bruegel's time, and he was a pioneer of the genre painting.
 Many of his peasant paintings fall into two groups in terms of scale and composition, both of which were original and influential on later painting.
 His earlier style shows dozens of small figures, seen from a high viewpoint, and spread fairly evenly across the central picture space.
 The setting is typically an urban space surrounded by buildings, within which the figures have a "fundamentally disconnected manner of portrayal", with individuals or small groups engaged in their own distinct activity, while ignoring all the others.

 His earthy, unsentimental but vivid depiction of the rituals of village life—including agriculture, hunts, meals, festivals, dances, and games—are unique windows on a vanished folk culture, though still characteristic of Belgian life and culture today, and a prime source of iconographic evidence about both physical and social aspects of 16th-century life.
 For example, his famous painting Netherlandish Proverbs, originally The Blue Cloak, illustrates dozens of then-contemporary aphorisms, many of which still are in use in current Flemish, French, English and Dutch.
-The Flemish environment provided a large artistic audience for proverb-filled paintings because proverbs were well known and recognizable as well as entertaining.
+The Flemish environment provided a large artistic audience for proverb-filled paintings because proverbs were well known and recognisable as well as entertaining.
 Children's Games shows the variety of amusements enjoyed by young people.
 His winter landscapes of 1565, like The Hunters in the Snow, are taken as corroborative evidence of the severity of winters during the Little Ice Age.
 Bruegel often painted community events, as in The Peasant Wedding and The Fight Between Carnival and Lent.
 In paintings like The Peasant Wedding, Bruegel painted individual, identifiable people, while the people in The Fight Between Carnival and Lent are unidentifiable, muffin-faced allegories of greed or gluttony.